Accidental car damage

 4. Look out for all road users

-Of course, it's vital that you're always aware of the risks around you.
+It's vital that you're always aware of the risks around you.
 Look ahead for other vehicles and road users – cars, motorbikes or bicycles – and use your car mirrors too.
-A Department for Transport report released in 2012 showed that 42% of crashes reported to the police involved drivers failing to look properly.
+A 2022 Department for Transport report showed that 22.3% of reported road casualties involved a driver or rider failing to look properly.

 5. Drowsy driving is dangerous